caroldacfontana/caroldacfontana.github.io/_posts/2024-12-31-vm-vagrant.md

 ---

-### Note: In terms of network interface, I did not use NAT in this tutorial.
-I used BRIDGE instead.
+### Note: In terms of network interface, instead of NAT, I used BRIDGE.

 ---